 One of the similarities that Windows Mobile bears to its full-sized desktop cousin is the presence of the Registry for storing system and application settings.
 At times the Windows Mobile Registry needs to be edited when changes can't be made by other means.
 Unfortunately, editing the Windows Mobile Registry on a Windows Mobile device can be a nightmare.
 If you're stuck with a device that has a minimal keyboard or, worse, no keyboard at all, even a trivial Registry editing operation can be agonizing to pull off!

-(MRE) allows you to remotely edit the Registry of an attached Windows Mobile device.
+The Mobile Registry Editor (MRE) allows you to remotely edit the Registry of an attached Windows Mobile device.
 By using MRE, you don't have to contend with your mobile device's interface to do the editing; you can do it from the relative comfort of your own keyboard.

 The program requires the .NET Framework 1.1 to run and, of course, the presence of a Windows Mobile device to connect with.
 Once the program finds a suitable mobile device, it will display a screen similar to the classic Regedit application: in the left-hand pane a tree view, and in the right-hand pane a list of available values to edit from the selected key.